 When you’re snorkelling, consider the direction of the sun

-For some objects, it can be better to have the sun almost in front of you, behind the object (like this jellyfish on the right).
-On the contrary, you’d want the sun rays to hit from the side for some other objects.
+For some objects, it can be better to have the sun almost in front of you, behind the subject (like this jellyfish above).
+On the contrary, you’d want the sun rays to hit from the side some other subject.
 If the sun is behind you, be careful not to block the light with your body.

 If you’re scuba diving, I suggest investing in an underwater torch.